albar965/littlenavmap-manual/src/en/MENUS.rst

 north.
 Aircraft heading and aircraft trail are shown if connected to a simulator.

-The rose is centered around the user aircraft if connected.
+The rose is centered around the user aircraft if connected to a simulator.
 Otherwise it is centered on the map view.

 See :doc:`COMPASSROSE` for details.